Particle acceleration and fast magnetic reconnection: Summary

 The properties of a near-ideal evolution in systems that depend on all three spatial coordinates are fundamentally different from systems that depend on only two as in standard plasmoid theories.
 Two-dimensional plasmoid theory dominates modern reconnection studies \cite{Zweibel:review,Loureiro:2016}.
-A search on the Web of Science for ``plasmoid magnetic reconnection" returned more than five-hundred results.
-Nevertheless, the applicability of plasmoid theory to three-dimensional reconnections problems faces a number of mathematical challenges \cite{plasmoid challenges}.
+A search on the Web of Science for ``plasmoid magnetic reconnection" returned appoximately five-hundred results.
+Nevertheless, the applicability of plasmoid theory to three-dimensional reconnection problems faces a number of mathematical challenges \cite{plasmoid challenges}.

 Plasmoid theories do not address the first two questions that are important for understanding fast magnetic reconnection.
 (1) Why does a magnetic evolution commonly take an arbitrary initial state into a state of fast magnetic reconnection?
 (2) How long does this evolution take?
-Plasmoid reconnection theories, \cite{Zweibel:review,Loureiro:2016}, are initiated by a highly unstable narrow current sheet though it has been recognized that ``the formation of a current sheet and the subsequent reconnection process cannot be decoupled, as is commonly assumed" \cite{Loureiro:2016}.
+Plasmoid reconnection theories, \cite{Zweibel:review,Loureiro:2016}, are initiated by a highly unstable narrow current sheet.
+Loureiro and Uzdensky recognized in their review of magnetic reconnection by plasmoids that ``the formation of a current sheet and the subsequent reconnection process cannot be decoupled, as is commonly assumed" \cite{Loureiro:2016}.
 The second question presupposes an answer to the first.
 When $\mathcal{E}_{ni}\rightarrow0$, the answer in three-dimensional space is the time to reach a state of rapid reconnection is given by Equation (\ref{tau_trig}).